St Edmund Abbess Roding

 Despite having one of the largest nonconformist congregations in Essex in the eighteenth and early nineteenth centuries St Edmund’s Church is now the only place of Worship in Abbess Roding.
 Two services are held in the Church during an average month.
 On the third Sunday of the month there is a service of Holy Communion at 9.30am and on the fourth Sunday there is All Age Worship at 11am followed by refreshments.

-The Church plays a key role in the life of the village.The Local Church Committee organizes an annual Flower Festival weekend every September to raise money for Church funds.
+The Church plays a key role in the life of the village.The Local Church Committee organizes regular events to raise money for Church funds.
 Each Christmas for over forty years the Church has organized Carol singing around Abbess & Beauchamp Roding to raise money for the Children’s Society.

 Click here for St Edmund's website